-- Reserve hotel rooms as soon as the date for the visit is set. - Invite Chair to visit the School when his/her name is received. - Gather and organize Supplementary Materials Inventory as the Self Study proceeds. - \Send Self Study Report in electronic form first to CAIS Executive Director and Director of Accreditation Services 5-6 weeks prior to visit.
-After their review and approval, send a copy to the Visiting Team (one month before visit)...hard copy, electronic Google doc and Word doc.
+- Reserve hotel rooms as soon as the date for the visit is set. - Invite Chair to visit the School when their name is received.

+- Gather and organize Supplementary Materials Inventory as the Self Study proceeds.
+Send Self Study Report in electronic form first to CAIS Executive Director and Director of Membership & Accreditation Services 5-6 weeks prior to visit. - After their review and approval, send a copy to the Visiting Team (one month before visit).
+Including a hard copy (if preferred), uploaded as a PDF and Word or Google Doc.